Jeremiah Sirles: San Diego Chargers

-Sirles signed with the San Diego Chargers on May 10, 2014 after going undrafted in the 2014 NFL Draft.
+Sirles signed with the San Diego Chargers on May 10, 2014, after going undrafted in the 2014 NFL draft.
 He was signed to the Chargers' practice squad on August 31, 2014.
 He was promoted to the active roster on November 29, 2014.
-Sirles made his NFL debut on December 20, 2014 against the San Francisco 49ers filling in as guard for an injured Johnnie Troutman.
-He made his first career start at right guard on December 28, 2014 against the Kansas City Chiefs.
+Sirles made his NFL debut on December 20, 2014, against the San Francisco 49ers filling in as guard for an injured Johnnie Troutman.
+He made his first career start at right guard on December 28, 2014, against the Kansas City Chiefs.

 Minnesota Vikings

-Sirles was traded to the Minnesota Vikings on September 5, 2015 for a sixth-round pick in the 2016 NFL Draft.
+Sirles was traded to the Minnesota Vikings on September 5, 2015, for a sixth-round pick in the 2016 NFL draft.

-2016 season

-In the 22-10 upset at Carolina in Week 3, Sirles played the final 39 minutes at left guard when Alex Boone went down because of a hip injury.
+In the 22–10 upset at Carolina in Week 3 of the 2016 season, Sirles played the final 39 minutes at left guard when Alex Boone went down because of a hip injury.
 The following week, Sirles stepped in at right tackle after Andre Smith went down with an elbow injury with eight minutes left in the first quarter.
 With Sirles on the field for the final 52 minutes, the Vikings scored 24 points, did not give up a sack, surpassed 100 yards rushing and scored their first two rushing touchdowns of the season.
-A week later, Sirles made his first start at right tackle in the Vikings' 31-13 win over the Houston Texans.
+A week later, Sirles made his first start at right tackle in the Vikings' 31–13 win over the Houston Texans.
 He was the highest graded Viking offensive lineman in the game according to Pro Football Focus.

-2017 season

 In 2017, Sirles played in 14 games as a backup guard and center, where he started four games in place of injured starters Nick Easton and Pat Elflein.